Why should students take the UTell Us survey?

 UT is part of the Student Experience in the Research University (SERU) Consortium, which includes many peer universities, including the University of California System, the University of Michigan, the University of North Carolina, and the University of Virginia.
 The SERU survey is administered to gather information on student engagement, both curricular and co-curricular, and provides information to help the university improve programs and processes to better serve our students.

-Students who complete the survey are entered into a drawing for a chance to win one of more than 50 Amazon gift cards.
+Students who completed the 2020 survey were entered into a drawing for a chance to win one of more than 50 Amazon gift cards.
 Winners are notified via email about how to claim their prize.
 Winning any prize eliminates a student from eligibility for all subsequent prize drawings.